WilliamSmithEdward/AndromedaTM1Sharp/README.md

 Author: William Smith
 E-Mail: williamsmithe@icloud.com

-## Version 1.0.17 Update
+## Version 1.0.18 Update
-* Added a new method RunProcessWithPollingAsync to run a TI process and poll for completion.
+* Increased number of dimension+element parameters to 20 for QueryCellAsync method.
-* RunProcessAsync and RunProcessWithPollingAsync now return a string with the process status (ProcessExecuteStatusCode).
+* Methods that create a cellset on the TM1 server will now send a cellset delete API call to clear the cellset from memory after the data has been read.

 ## Reading a value from a single cube cell
 Example of reading the value of a single cell from a cube.